KassaSana/KassaSana/README.md

 I’m a Software Engineer and **M.S.
 Computer Engineering student at the University of Florida** (Graduating Dec 2026) passionate about **fullstack development, backend development, and distributed computing**.

-I’m currently open to **Summer 2026 Software Engineering Internships**.
+I’m currently open to ** Summer/Winter 2026 Software Engineering Internships**.

 ---